MickL/JS-Image-Resizer/README.md

 ImageResizer.resizeImage(file, options, myCallbackFn);

 var myCallbackFn = function(resultFile) {
-    // Do something with your file, e.g. upload to server };
+    // Do something with your file(resultFile), e.g. upload to server };
 ```